Surface (2005 TV series): Broadcast history

 Surface was subsequently broadcast in Italy on Italia 1 and in Norway on TVNorge (started in June 2007), Portugal on TVI on Saturday afternoons, Australia on Network Ten on Sundays, 6.30pm, reruns on Sci Fi Channel (Australia), Spain on La Sexta (started in September 2007), Finland on MTV3, rebroadcast in Germany on ProSieben and in Canada on Space.
-In July 2007 the series was also being broadcast in Mauritius on MBC3 on Tuesday afternoons.
-In Poland on TVN Siedem broadcast the series starting in August 2007, and starting May 2008 it was repeated on TVN.
-Starting in November, 2007 it was broadcast in Greece on Alter Channel on Fridays at 21:00, in New Zealand on TV3 late Friday evenings, and in Croatia (Hrvatska) on RTL Televizija Wednesday at 22:30.
+In July 2007, the series was also being broadcast in Mauritius on MBC3 on Tuesday afternoons.
+In Poland on TVN Siedem broadcast the series starting in August 2007, and starting May 2008, it was repeated on TVN.
+Starting in November 2007, it was broadcast in Greece on Alter Channel on Fridays at 21:00, in New Zealand on TV3 late Friday evenings, and in Croatia (Hrvatska) on RTL Televizija Wednesday at 22:30.
 The series was shown in March 2008 on StarWorld in Singapore, with repeats airing the next day at 11:00.
-On December 10, 2008 Surface started to be shown on Digit Alb + in Albania.
-As of December, 2009, with the exception of episodes eight, eleven, and fourteen the show is available to stream on Hulu.
-As of 2010 the series is available to view in its entirety through Netflix's Instant Watch streaming service.
+On December 10, 2008, Surface would later be broadcast on Digit Alb + in Albania.